smartDIYs/smartdiys_creator_manual_en/manual/about.md

-SmartDIYs Creator は FABOOL Laserシリーズ対応の加工用ソフトウェアです。 画像データを取り込んでレイアウトを編集し、レーザパラメータを設定して加工を行うソフトウェアです。
+SmartDIYs Creator is software for machining compatible with FABOOL Laser series.
+This is software that takes in image data, edits the layout, sets laser parameters, and performs processing.

 ---